mnemnion/orb/doc/md/notes/orb.md

-I don't intend to do much more than recognize them in the near future, but a glance at what Org offers with tables should give a sense of how we want to use them within =bridge=.
+I don't intend to do much more than recognize them in the near future, but a glance at what Org offers with tables should give a sense of how we want to use them within `bridge`.

 ```orb
 | 2  | 4  | 6  | 8  |